FREQUENTLY ASKED QUESTIONS

 I also offer interest-free payment plans through Payright with a flexible range of repayment options.

-If you are only after a few photos in digital format, it may be more suitable for you to book a session with a local studio pet photographer.
+If you are only after a few photos in digital format only, it may be more suitable for you to book a session with a studio-only pet photographer.

 Yes definitely.
 As we are located in an idyllic rural location, that comes with some nuances of nature and that includes ticks at certain times of the year.
 For the safety of your dog, you must ensure your dog is being treated with tick prevention at least a week prior to your session.
 It is also important to check your dog for ticks after their session.

 Our dogs have tick protection and we never find ticks an issue, however, we need to ensure your dog is kept safe should a rogue tick take a liking to them.